 Change the dependency map display

 This image shows how to change the map’s display.
-The steps below describe the procedure in more detail.Change the map's display
+The steps below describe the procedure in more detail.Annotations show the steps for changing the map's display.
+The list below describes the procedure.

 1. By default, the map shows relationships between services.
 You can change it to display operations by clicking the Operations button.